codeTrackLift/lmnophoto/readme.md

 </ol>

 ## About
-This was my first freelance project, and was developed after being a self-taught developer for 41 days #100DaysOfCode.

-Thanks for the opportunity to develop this landingpage for LMNOPhotography!
+This was my first freelance project and was completed as a self-taught developer on Day 41 of #100DaysOfCode.
+Thanks for the opportunity to create this landingpage for LMNOPhoto.biz!

 ## Future Roadmap
 The website content will be updated and maintained.
 Any additional features will be up to the client.